rich-newman/typescript-analyzer-eslint-prettier/docs/setupvuebasicwebapp.md

       ]
     },
 ```
 Again rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 In the Error List you should see a warning about the vue/html-closing-bracket-spacing rule you just enabled.
 Doubleclicking the description will take you to the error in the code.
 Clicking in the Code column should take you to the documentation page for the rule on the internet.
 8. Take the vue/html-closing-bracket-spacing rule out of package.json.
 On Tools/Options/TypeScript Analyzer (ESLint) set Logging/Enable Logging back to False.
 9. Do Debug/Start without Debugging to do a build and run the project.
 This should show the test web page and prove that the project still works.

 ## Visual Studio 2017, JavaScript and TypeScript

-Visual Studio 2017 is no longer supported by Microsoft.  **Neither of the Vue templates in Visual Studio 2017 for new projects works well, and we suggest you do not use them.**
+Visual Studio 2017 is no longer fully supported by Microsoft.
+It is [in extended support.](https://devblogs.microsoft.com/visualstudio/support-ends-for-older-versions-of-visual-studio-feb2022/#:~:text=Visual%20Studio%202017%3A%20mainstream%20support,baseline%20to%20remain%20under%20support.)  **Neither of the Vue templates in Visual Studio 2017 for new projects works well, and we suggest you do not use them.**

 **Basic vue.js Web Application, TypeScript** will install and build, but will not run from Visual Studio.
 If you can get it going, or have an old version that works, the Analyzer can be made to work with it by following the same steps as above for Visual Studio 2019, TypeScript: add in the same  ESLint npm packages and eslintConfig to the package.json that's created, leaving the other package versions as they are, and follow the rest of the steps.